 A few things to note.
 “St Louis” aka “Spare Ribs” vs. “Baby Back” ribs will both work well with this recipe.
-I prefer baby back as there’s a little more actual meat, less fat, and just overall easier to eat because I’m a tiny little woman.
+I prefer baby back as there’s a little more actual meat, less fat, and just overall easier to eat.
 My husband vehemently disagrees with me and thinks St Louis/spare ribs have more flavor and are heartier.

 St Louis style is also less expensive than baby back, which is good if your husband can also polish off a whole rack by himself.
 I know you can usually get both types pre-packaged, but I highly recommend asking your local butcher for fresh ones.
 They’re usually quite common this time of year and that way you don’t have to worry about any additives or preservatives.

 Typically baby back ribs are trimmed of a thick, shiny membrane on the back of the ribs, but if not, you can ask your butcher do it for you, or remove the membrane from the ribs yourself.
 This technique will result in more tender and flavorful ribs that are easier to eat!

 Step 1: Remove the thin membrane, if needed.

 Start by removing any excess membrane on the back of the ribs, or have the butcher do it for you.
 Pat them dry with a paper towel.

 Prepare a tin foil piece that's just as long as your rack of ribs and lay them on top.

 Step 2-3: Season the ribs.